chaos9520/panel-attack/CHAOS_README_FIRST.txt

 + Allow colorless panels to be cleared by regular panels.
 Colorless panels being cleared will turn into air, but colorless panels cannot clear garbage.
 + 1p vs garbage mode.
 + All-Clear bonus.
-  * I will need to figure out how many points an all-clear should give.
+  * I will need to figure out how many points an all-clear should give, and what garbage it should send.
   * Maybe make all-clear an alternate win condition in Challenge Mode and 2p vs...?
+[NOPE.]
 + Timed sets for ranked play [scrapping this for now].
   * Win conditions: One player reaches 10 wins, or one player has a higher win count after time has expired.
   * The set will end in a draw if win counts are tied when time expires.